-Sarathy grew up in Ahmedabad and lived there until he was 12, and then moved to Chennai for high school.
-Being a single child, he spent quite a lot of time keeping himself company and getting into music amongst other things, which would be the beginning of a long journey.
-‘I didn’t have any aspirations in music as a career until much later.
+Anglo-Indian musician Sarathy Korwar, was recently awarded the Best Independent Album at the Independent Music Awards for his most recent album, More Arriving.
+The London-based artist grew up in Ahmedabad and lived there until he was 12, and then moved to Chennai for high school.
+Being a single child, he spent quite a lot of time keeping himself company and getting into music, amongst other things, which would be the beginning of a long journey.
+‘I didn’t have any aspirations regarding music as a career, until much later.
 Music was just one of the things I was really into.
-I was really into The Doors, Jimi Hendrix, Janis Joplin, The Beatles and then started checking out the likes of Miles Davis, John Coltrane, Cannonball Adderley etc.’ Here’s discovering the making of the musician.
+I was really into The Doors, Jimi Hendrix, Janis Joplin, The Beatles and then started checking out the likes of Miles Davis, John Coltrane, Cannonball Adderley et cetera.’

 What followed, was the making of a terrific musician.
 Growing up in an Indian classical musical household, it was imperative for Sarathy to pick up an instrument at a young age.
 It happened to be the tabla.
 ‘My parents both sing Hindustani classical music and there was always music in the house.
 I’ve been very lucky to be surrounded by music from a very young age and have always been encouraged by my family to pursue it.
 I can’t remember what it was that drew me to the instrument, but I found it was fun to play.
 I didn’t enjoy singing much at the time so it felt like a good option,’ explains Sarathy.